-II.
-Physical Implementation (PHY): a methodological hypothesis that computation is not ontologically distinct, but rather that computational practice is human expertise in the physical or material implementation of (apparently arbitrary) systems.
-A12 be no warrant in calling it symbol manipulation.
-The digital state machine construal (DSM), in contrast, makes no such reference to intentional properties.
+For example, consider the formal symbol manipulation construal (FSM).
+It explicitly characterizes computing in terms of a semantic or intentional aspect, if for no other reason than that without some such intentional character there would be no warrant in calling it symbol manipulation.14 In contrast, the digital state machine construal (DSM) makes no such reference to intentional properties.
 If a Lincoln-log contraption were digital but not symbolic, and a system manipulating continuous symbols were formal but not digital, they would be differentially counted as computational by the two construals.
 Not only do FSM and DSM mean different things, in other words; they (at least plausibly) have overlapping but distinct extensions.